-61 The August 1999 Memorandum cited in a footnote the then nine reported court decisions regarding the DEA's administrative subpoena authority, which included United States v.
+The August 1999 Memorandum cited in a footnote the then nine reported court decisions regarding the DEA's administrative subpoena authority, which included United States v.
 Moffett, 84 F.3d 1291 (10th Cir.
 1996).
 The August 1999 Memorandum noted parenthetically that the Tenth Circuit in Moffett held that the defendant lacked standing to challenge a DEA administrative subpoena issued to Amtrak.
 However, the August 1999 Memorandum did not include any facts regarding that case or the basis for the ruling.
-In particular, the Tenth Circuit that highlighted the relevance of the Bisceglia and Peters opinions to the question of whether the DEA's subpoena authority would permit the collection of bulk, non-target-specific data for "exploratory purposes."
-The NDDS memorandum highlighted in bold text that the Bisceglia and Peters opinions raised "the question whether any subpoena requesting information on all customers transacting certain business with a third-party corporation would be interpreted as within the government's investigatory authority."
-Likewise, the AFMLS memorandum stated that "upon consideration of applicable law, and the objectives of administrative subpoenas for exploratory purposes "would unnecessarily place one of DEA's most important information gathering tools in serious jeopardy of adverse judicial, and possibly legislative, reaction which could drastically reduce its usefulness"
+In particular, the Tenth Circuit

+The first written evidence that we found in which the Department (or the DEA) specifically considered legal vulnerabilities posed by the use of "exploratory" subpoenas, as done in , occurred in 2005, In 2005, DOJ Criminal Division attorneys in the Narcotic and Dangerous Drug Section (NDDS) and the Asset Forfeiture and Money Laundering Section (AFMLS) prepared legal analyses of that highlighted the relevance of the Bisceglia and Peters opinions to the question of whether the DEA's subpoena authority would permit the collection of bulk, non-target-specific data for "exploratory purposes."
+The NDDS memorandum highlighted in bold text that the Biscealia and Peters opinions raised "the question whether any subpoena requesting information on all customers transacting certain business with a third-party corporation would be interpreted as within the government's investigatory authority."
+Likewise, the AFMLS memorandum stated that "upon consideration of applicable law, and the objectives of , and available alternatives," DEA's proposed use of administrative subpoenas for exploratory purposes "would unnecessarily place one of DEA's most important information gathering tools in serious jeopardy of adverse judicial, and possibly legislative, reaction which could drastically reduce its usefulness . . . . " Additionally, in July 2005, an AFMLS attorney contacted the then-CCI Section Chief to notify him that the AFMLS Chief intended to meet with the DEA's NS Chief to advise against the use of administrative subpoenas for exploratory purposes as proposed for Chief summarized AFMLS's concerns in a high priority email to then-Chief Counsel Wendy Goggin, then-Deputy Chief Counsel Michael Ciminelli, and other managers.
+In particular, the CCI Section Chief noted AFMLS's concern that any public disclosure of the proposed use of exploratory subpoenas in "could have a negative if not devastating effect on SOD and 5th floor projects," even if such exploratory usage survived a court challenge.
-The first written evidence that we found in which the Department (or the DEA) specifically considered legal vulnerabilities posed by the use of "exploratory" subpoenas, as done in Exploratory, occurred in 2005, Exploratory

-62 In 2005, DOJ Criminal Division attorneys in the Narcotic and Dangerous Drug Section (NDDS) and the Asset Forfeiture and Money Laundering Section (AFMLS)63 prepared legal analyses of

-Additionally, in July 2005, an AFMLS attorney contacted the then-CCI Section Chief to notify him that the AFMLS Chief intended to meet with the DEA's NS Chief to advise against the use of administrative subpoenas for exploratory purposes as proposed for Exploration 10.
-The CCI Section Chief summarized AFMLS's concerns in a high priority email to then-Chief Counsel Wendy Goggin, then-Deputy Chief Counsel Michael Ciminelli, and other managers.
-In particular, the CCI Section Chief noted AFMLS's concern that any public disclosure of the proposed use of exploratory subpoenas in Exploration "could have a negative if not devastating effect on SOD and 5th floor projects," even if such exploratory usage survived a court challenge.
 The AFMLS attorney ruled that the defendant lacked standing to challenge the DEA's non-target-specific administrative subpoena, issued to Amtrak, seeking reservation records for a 1-month period, which DEA Special Agents analyzed to identify the defendant, who paid cash for his ticket, and subsequently found him traveling with a large amount of illicit drugs.
 See Moffett, 84 F.3d 1291 (10th Cir.
 1996).
 Accordingly, the Tenth Circuit did "not reach the statutory construction issue defendant presses" on whether the DEA exceeded the scope of its statutory subpoena power in 21 U.S.C. § 876(a) by issuing a non-target-specific subpoena.
 Id. at 1293-94.

-63 In November 2017, this Section was renamed the Money Laundering and Asset Recovery Section.
+In November 2017, this Section was renamed the Money Laundering and Asset Recovery Section.